lengyyy/KNN-Graph/README.md

-# Building KNN Graph for Billion High Dimensional Vectors
+# Building KNN Graph for Billion-scale High Dimensional Vectors
 ## Overview
 KNN refers to “K Nearest Neighbors”, which is a basic and popular topic in data mining and machine learning areas.
 The KNN graph is a graph in which two vertices p and q are connected by an edge, if the distance between p and q is among the K-th smallest distances.[2]
 Given different similarity measure of these vectors, the pairwise distance can be Hamming distance, Cosine distance, Euclidean distance and so on.
 We take Euclidean distance as the way to measure similarity between vectors in this paper.
 The KNN Graph data structure has many advantages in data mining.
 For example, for a billion-level dataset, prebuilding a KNN graph offline as an index is much better than doing KNN search online many times.